aixcc-public/crs-sandbox/README.md

 ## Environment Variables & GitHub Secrets

-Each competitors CRS will come pre-packaged with a list of GitHub secrets and environment variables.
+Each competitor CRS repository will come pre-packaged with a list of GitHub secrets and environment variables.
+Teams may change the values of these secrets (e.g. to their own collaborator API keys);
-Teams may change the values of these secrets, however they must not change the name of the pre-existing secrets or variables and must ensure their application code uses the core variables related to the iAPI and LiteLLM connections.
+however, teams must not change the variable names.
+Also, teams must ensure their services use the core variables related to the iAPI and LiteLLM connections.

-This is so the AIxCC infrastructure team can override the per-competitor secrets and variables at competition time, yet competitors can use these secrets for connecting to their cloud vendor and/or LLM APIs as needed.
+For local development and during Phase 1 of the Evaluation Window, competitors are expected to use / provide their own keys and secrets.
+During subsequent phases of the evaluation window and at competition, the AIxCC infrastructure team will override these values with their own.

 There are currently 4 LLM Provider environment variables declared but not populated in example.env, which will be populated at competition time: